Test the Application

 To serve the Catalyst project locally, execute the following command from your project directory (CATALYST_PROJECT_HOME):

 The news application will now be served at default port 3000.
-The local endpoint URLs of the components are displayed.
+The local endpoint URLs of the components (the client and the Advanced I/O function) are displayed.

 You can now open the application in a browser using the local URL of the client displayed in the CLI.

-If this setup is working correctly, we can deploy the application to production.
+If this setup is working correctly, we can deploy the application to the console.